15 minutes per day

 Try to build your vocabulary each day.
 Imagine if you learned 3 words per day for 1 year you would know over 1000 additional words.

-If all this feels like too much hard work and you haven’t got the time to organize yourself or you want to advance quicker then you can always book one or two hours of English class each week with one of our native teachers and they will plan and coordinate everything for you with the aim of achieving your goals for the year.
+If all this feels like too much hard work and you haven’t got the time to organize yourself or you want to advance quicker then you can always book one or two hours each week with one of our native teachers and they will plan and coordinate everything for you with the aim of achieving your goals for the year.

 Subscribing on the Lingua United website at www.linguaunited.com or follow us on social media.